Protecting Your Baby From

 Let the tap water run for several minutes in the morning to flush lead out.

-Use cold water from the tap for cooking & drinking EAT SMART
+Use cold water from the tap for cooking & drinking

 Eat a balanced diet rich in calcium, iron and folic aid.